 Traffic Alerts and Restrictions

-Click on the link below for the complete list of road restrictions in Chelan County.
+Seasonal road restrictions also are in place for Oklahoma Gulch Road in the Entiat District and Burch Mountain and Horse Lake roads in the Wenatchee District.
+Click on the link below for the complete list of current road restrictions in Chelan County.

 Several bridges in Chelan County are under weight restrictions at this time.
 For these bridges, the gross weight for vehicles must not exceed the limits set forth by the laws of the State of Washington.
 It is unlawful for the operator of any vehicle to drive upon these bridges when the gross load limit exceeds the weight in tons as set forth for these bridges.
 Resolution 2017-20 lists these bridges and their current load restrictions: